MacCrimmon (piping family): Red Donald

-He returned to Scotland in 1790, at the insistence of the Highland Society of London which defrayed the cost of MacCrimmon, his wife, and three of their four children's journey back to Scotland.
+He returned to Scotland in 1790, at the insistence of the Highland Society of London, which defrayed the cost of MacCrimmon's, his wife's, and three of their four children's journey back to Scotland.
 In 1808 the Highland Society of London proposed that a College of Piping be re-established at Fort Augustus, and that Lt.
 MacCrimmon should supervise instruction.
-This proposal was declined though, causing Red Donald "disappointment and mortification".
+This proposal was declined, though, causing Red Donald "disappointment and mortification".

 According to J. G. Lockhart's biography of Sir Walter Scott: "MacLeod's hereditary piper is called MacCrimmon, but the present holder of the office has risen above his profession.
 He is an old, a lieutenant in the army, and a most capital piper, possessing about 200 tunes and pibrochs, most of which will probably die with him as he declines to have any of his sons instructed in the art.
 He plays to MacLeod and his lady, but only in the same room, and maintains his minstrel privilege by putting on his bonnet so soon as he begins to play".

 Red Donald's decision not to pass his knowledge of piping on to his sons seems to be related to the massive emigration of the MacLeod estates in the 1770s, in which he himself gave up Borreraig and sailed for North America.
-Even in 1799 after his return to Scotland Macleod put many substantial tacks up for sale around Dunvegan.
-In his later life, he is associated with Glenelg, which MacLeod sold in 1798 and subsequently re-sold in 1811, 1824, 1837, further forcing the poorer Highlanders to emigrate to North America.
+Even in 1799, after his return to Scotland, Macleod put many substantial tacks up for sale around Dunvegan.
+In his later life, he is associated with Glenelg, which MacLeod sold in 1798 and subsequently resold in 1811, 1824, and 1837, further forcing the poorer Highlanders to emigrate to North America.

 Black John

 The last MacCrimmon to be hereditary piper to MacLeod of MacLeod (until the modern era) was Black John MacCrimmon.
-According to tradition in 1795 Black John decided to emigrate to America, though only got as far as Greenock, before making up his mind to stay on the Isle of Skye, where he died in 1822 aged ninety-one.
+According to tradition, in 1795 Black John decided to emigrate to America, though only got as far as Greenock before making up his mind to stay on the Isle of Skye, where he died in 1822 aged ninety-one.